 However, the conditions that fostered such vigorous dealmaking activity in 2021 have not dissipated.
 In addition, pent-up M&A demand coupled with an impressive cache of corporate dry powder and greater competition for assets (especially in tech) has set the stage for solid M&A performance in the new year.

 Apart from the record activity recorded in 2021, the year was also notable for its megadeals.
-According to Refinitiv, publicly-disclosed deal value was $5.9 trillion, and this included 130 megadeals – acquisitions worth more than $5 billion – which contributed to the historic market.
+According to Refinitiv, the publicly disclosed deal value was $5.9 trillion, and this included 130 megadeals – acquisitions worth more than $5 billion – which contributed to the historic market.

 Preliminary indications are that we will continue to see outsized deals with mega valuations.
 This is partly the case because of the unusually high incidence of topping bids and contested transactions.
 As Morgan Stanley notes, “corporate acquirers have been aggressive in using M&A to implement their strategies,” encouraging larger deal values.